 (1) A final judgment entered in an action or proceeding commenced in the court in which the judgment is rendered.

-(2) An order granting or denying a motion for a new trial.
+(2) A post-judgment order granting or denying a motion under NRCP 50(b), 52(b), 59(a), or 59(e).

 (3) An order granting or refusing to grant an injunction or dissolving or refusing to dissolve an injunction.